-When it, due to increased space travel in the 1970s, became too expensive to custom-made spacesuits to each individual astronaut, NASA decided to develop a mix-and-match logic to space suits.
+When, due to increased space travel in the 1970s, it became too expensive to custom-make spacesuits for each individual astronaut, NASA decided to develop a mix-and-match logic for spacesuits.
 Pieces for arms, legs, and torsos each came in five different sizes, with the idea that by combining them, the pieces could fit any space traveller.
 However, as with seatbelts, safety shoes and many other technologies, the false assumption that the male body is a good blueprint for design was adopted.

 Even for the same height and weight, female-assigned bodies have on average both wider hips and narrower shoulders than male-assigned bodies.
 This means that suits designed for male bodies will have to compromise the fit in the shoulder or hip area for female bodies.
 In the 1990s NASA saw the need for further budget cuts, limiting their stock of suits, where size extra small was the first to go, and small to follow soon after.
 Eventually, they were forced to judge prospective astronauts not only by their qualifications and experience but by their size, too.